chenhao20020812/AH-Clustered-MultiType-Recurrent-GapTime/README.md

 score_AH_multi.m

-These functions implement estimation of regression parameters for clustered recurrent gap-time data with multiple event types.
+These functions implement estimation of regression coefficients for clustered recurrent gap-time data with multiple event types.

 Baseline Cumulative Hazard Estimation

-For each event type, the baseline cumulative hazard function is estimated by:
+For each event type, the baseline cumulative hazard function is estimated as:

 Λ
 0r